-- receives 712 hours of instruction in French per year in ECS to grade 6 (75 percent of 950 hours of instruction per year); or, - receives 570 hours of instruction in French per year in grades 7 to 9 (60 percent of 950 hours of instruction per year); or - receives 600 hours of instruction in French per year in grades 10 to 12 (60 percent of 1000 hours of instruction per year). - 2.
+- receives 712 hours of instruction in French per year in ECS to Grade 6 (75 percent of 950 hours of instruction per year); or - receives 570 hours of instruction in French per year in Grades 7 to 9 (60 percent of 950 hours of instruction per year); or - receives 600 hours of instruction in French per year in Grades 10 to 12 (60 percent of 1000 hours of instruction per year). - 2.
 Francophone regional authorities must provide the following minimum average number of student instructional hours in French per year:

+ECS 238 hours per funded child /year

+Grades 1 to 6 475 hours per student/year

+Grades 7 to 9 380 hours per student/year

-Grades 10 to 12 (10 credits) 250 hours per student / year
+Grades 10 to 12 (10 credits) 250 hours per student/year

-- The 250-hour minimum refers to students who take one 5-credit Français course and one other 5-credit course taught in French such as social studies or mathematics in one year. - 3.
+- The 250-hour minimum refers to students who take one 5-credit Français course and the other 5-credit course taught in French such as social studies or mathematics in one year. - 3.
 Funded students and funded children receiving a French First Language (Francophone) Education that have less than the minimum average hours of instruction in French specified in Consideration #2, will be funded as follows: